 - Removed all single packet sauces and replaced with catering size bottles allowing guests to fill their own biodegradable sauce container

-Food & Beverage Recycle
+Food and Beverage Recycling

 All of our glass waste heads off the mountain to a glass crusher.
 This turns glass bottles into a sand-like substance that is then used to bed pipes in the ground in summer during development projects.
 Our sister mountain at The Remarkables also uses the glass crusher and it means our glass waste doesn't have to go any further than Queenstown, significantly reducing carbon emissions.